 Every business wants to stay top of mind with their customers.
 If you are, when the moment comes to buy, you’re the first place they visit.
 But even if you’re pouring millions of dollars into advertising, getting noticed isn’t easy.

 In a 2004 study by Yankelovich Partners, researchers estimated the average customer saw up to 5,000 ads a day.
 Compare that with the 1970s, when a person only saw about 500 advertisements every day.
-Given the amount of information people are exposed to, how can your experience break through this noise?
+Given the amount of information people are exposed to, how can your brand break through this noise?

 What is the Mere Exposure Effect?